‘Alaskan Bush People’: Joshua ‘Bam Bam’ Brown Allegedly Raised Like City Boy

 This most recent claim of Alaskan Bush People fakery also allegedly involves Joshua “Bam Bam” Brown’s official YouTube channel, titled “The Real Bam Bam.”
 Several reports say that Joshua “Bam” Brown uploaded a music video in 2010 where he plays video games with Billy Brown and older brother Solomon “Bear” Brown.
 Although none of the reports actually link to or show the specific video clip in question, “Bam Bam” does have several music videos uploaded to his personal YouTube account that show him driving a car, using a camera, listening to headphones, and posing next to historical sites in other states, with the first video dating all the way back to 2008.

-The Inquisitr previously reported that Alaskan Bush People may finally be canceled due to continuous claims of fakery.
+The Inquisitr previously reported that Alaskan Bush People might finally be canceled due to continuous claims of fakery.
 What was once the most watched reality TV series on the Discovery Channel has seen sinking ratings, beginning with Season 5 in April 2016, when viewership dropped from 5 million to just over 2 million people, according to Looper.
-But, even after a “slew of rumors and scandals” have hit Alaskan Bush People, loyal fans continue to support the Brown family, saying that they will “continue to watch the show faithfully.”
-Defenders of Alaskan Bush People are also quick to point out that living full-time in the Alaskan bush was a lifestyle the Brown family lived from the mid-1980s through the early 2000s, and that Billy and Ami Brown have never hid the fact that their “reality” show is only a reenactment of those days.
+However, even after a “slew of rumors and scandals” have hit Alaskan Bush People, loyal fans continue to support the Brown family, saying that they will “continue to watch the show faithfully.”
+Defenders of Alaskan Bush People are also quick to point out that living full-time in the Alaskan bush was a lifestyle the Brown family lived from the mid-1980s through the early 2000s, and that Billy and Ami Brown have never hidden the fact that their “reality” show is only a reenactment of those days.

 [Featured Image by Alaskan Bush People/Twitter]